Throughout Center City Philadelphia, CCD's signs, posters and banners orient and inform, while adding color and excitement to downtown streets.

 CCD, in partnership with regional transit service providers, has developed a new transit signage system to increase visibility of and access to Philadelphia's multi-modal regional transit system.
-The new system, now more than 50% complete, clearly identifies Center City's portals to the 3.2-mile underground transit concourse with an attractive, lit icon, and also includes new directional signs and concourse maps.
+The new system clearly identifies Center City's portals to the 3.2-mile underground transit concourse with an attractive, lit icon, and also includes new directional signs and concourse maps.
 For more information, download the Destination Philadelphia: Ride!Philadelphia, Transit Portal Signage Components information sheet [PDF 1.6 MB].

 On the Benjamin Franklin Parkway, the CCD installed an extensive system of interpretive signs that tell the story of the Parkway, focusing on the planning and building of the boulevard and the magnificent works of art and architecture along its route.
 For more information, download the Interpretive Panel information sheet [PDF 2.1 MB].

-Banners installed on streetlights and specially designed banner poles add vibrancy to downtown streets and provide a low-cost means for cultural institutions, arts and civic groups and non-profit organizations to communicate their message.
-You can also purchase bags made from recycled banners.
+Banners installed on streetlights and specially designed banner poles bring vibrancy to the downtown and provide a low-cost means for cultural institutions, arts and civic groups and non-profit organizations to communicate their message.
+For program information, you can contact Kelly Farrelly at firstname.lastname@example.org.

 Art in Transit is the CCD's advertising program at more than 40 downtown bus shelters.
 Arts and cultural organizations based in Center City receive first consideration; other non-profit organizations are considered based on availability.